vgheo/climbingref/docs/domain-analysis/concepts.md

 - startTime
 - endTime

+Constraints
-Constraint: At any moment, at most one Attempt can be active for a given Route.
+C1: At any moment, at most one Attempt can be active for a given Route.
-Constraint: At any moment, at most one Attempt can be active for a given Competitor
+C2: At any moment, at most one Attempt can be active for a given Competitor
 	 - physical; funny

-VariationPoint:

 ## AttemptOutcome
 - Unknown - outcome not yet known